Mahesh Bhatt: Film career

 Bhatt had one of his biggest releases with musical romance film Aashiqui (1990), in collaboration with T-Series.
 The film launched Rahul Roy, Anu Aggarwal, and Deepak Tijori in the lead roles and became a major commercial success due to the hugely popular soundtrack by Nadeem–Shravan, which catapulted the music director duo into stardom.
 He launched his daughter Pooja Bhatt as a lead actress opposite Aamir Khan in Dil Hai Ki Manta Nahin (1991).
 The film was a commercial success and hugely acclaimed for its soundtrack.
 Bhatt's directorial Saathi (1991) was the only major success for Aditya Pancholi as a lead actor, thus giving a boost to his career.
 Bhatt's biggest release during that time was Sir (1993).
 The film launched Atul Agnihotri opposite Pooja Bhatt and Naseeruddin Shah was featured in the title role of an aspiring and dedicated teacher.
 The film was a commercial success and gained critical acclaim for Bhatt's direction and the acting of Shah, Pooja, Agnihotri, and Paresh Rawal.
 The film had an acclaimed and popular soundtrack by Anu Malik, which gave a boost to the music director's stellar career and he joined the league of top music directors of Bollywood.
+His next directed film was Gunaah (1993), which starred Sunny Deol and Dimple Kapadia.